whitneyburton/portfolios/README.markdown

 * Required Project: Capstone Project
   * Should include points breakdown per project
 * Link to your PR for opensource contributions
-* Professional Development:
-  * Synopsis of six cold outreach emails sent.
-[Use these guidelines for your synopsis](https://github.com/turingschool/professional_skills/blob/master/module_four/outreach_deliverable_guidelines.md)
-  * The Plan (action plan for job search)
-  * Documentation of participation in actual interview or practice interview
 * Community:
   * Feedback: Self-solicited and project pairs feedback, plus a summary of how you've contributed to the community
   * A recap of reflections from Gear Up